Top Hosts Reports

 Metrics

-Metrics are the different data provided by the Hosts and recorded by WOCU.
-Each Metric corresponds to a value for a specific point in time, as these values are collected from time to time.
+Metrics are the different data provided by the Hosts and recorded by WOCU-Monitoring.
+Each Metric corresponds to a value for a specific time, since these values are collected from time to time.

-Thanks to the Top Hosts tool, it is possible to visualise the data recorded in WOCU for different metrics in an organised manner.
-In addition, various filters can be applied and complex and very specific time frames can be selected, which ensures completely customised reporting.
+Thanks to this type of report, it is possible to view the data recorded in WOCU-Monitoring for different metrics in an organized manner.
+Additionally, you can apply various filters and select complex and very specific time frames, ensuring the generation of completely customized reports.

 To select a specific metric, type its name in the Metrics filter.
-When entering characters WOCU will display a list with the metrics whose name corresponds to the characters entered.
+Entering characters will display a list of metrics whose names correspond to the characters entered.
 The user can select one of the proposed metrics from the list.

 Note that when entering certain terms, e.g. “cpu”, “traffic”, “memory”, etc. the system suggests as first choice these terms surrounded by the characters “/.*term.*/” (e.g. /.*cpu.*/).
 These are the wildcards used by WOCU.
 These wildcards replace any character before or after the entered term.
 Following the example, /.*cpu.*/ would show you all the Metrics whose name contains the characters “cpu”, i.e. all those metrics related in some way to the CPUs of the monitored Hosts.
 In a sense, the use of wildcards allows to perform generic queries on a specific aspect of the Hosts in a quick and easy way.
 If a more specific metric is required, it will be necessary to search for it through the Metrics stored by WOCU-Monitoring.